NerdWalletOSS/github-lgtm/README.md

                         Pull request number
   --owners-file OWNERS_FILE
+                        Relative path to OWNERS file --integration {jenkins,travis}
+                        Extract org/repo/pr from environment variables
-                        Relative path to OWNERS file --version             Print version and exit --verbose             Print commands that are running and other debug info
+                        specific to a platform --version             Print version and exit --verbose             Print commands that are running and other debug info
 ```